-- 14.2 General conditions for submitting requests - (a) All requests under Clause 14.1 above will be made by the data principal in writing, through e-mail or any other electronic means to the designated officer of the data fiduciary either directly or indirectly through a consent manager. - (b) The request will be made with the necessary information as regards to the identity of the data principal and the data fiduciary will acknowledge the receipt of such request.
-All requests will be addressed by the data fiduciary in a timely manner and in compliance with the applicable laws, regulations and this Policy. - (c) In the event that any request for correction, completion, updation or erasure of any personal data is accepted by the data fiduciary, such data fiduciary will take necessary steps to notify all relevant entities or individuals to whom such personal data may have been disclosed regarding the relevant correction, completion, updation or erasure, particularly where such action may have an impact on the rights and interests of the data principal or on decisions made regarding them.
-The data fiduciary will also notify the data principal once the relevant personal data has been corrected, completed, updated or erased.. - (d) In the event that any request for correction, updation, completion or erasure of personal data is rejected, the data fiduciary will provide the data principal reasons in writing for such refusal.
-If the data principal is not satisfied with such reasons, it may require that the data fiduciary take reasonable steps to indicate, alongside the relevant personal data, that the same is disputed by the data principal.
+14.2.General conditions for submitting requests

+- a) All requests under Clause 14.1 above will be made by the data principal in writing, through e-mail or any other electronic means to the designated officer of the data fiduciary either directly or indirectly through an HIE-CM. - b) The request will be made with the necessary information as regards to the identity of the data principal and the data fiduciary will acknowledge the receipt of such request.
+All requests will be addressed by the data fiduciary in a timely manner and in compliance with the applicable laws, regulations and this Policy. - c) In the event that any request is accepted by the data fiduciary, such data fiduciary will take necessary steps to notify all relevant entities or individuals to whom such personal data may

-- (e) In the event of the death of the data principal, the nominee of the data principal may have access to the personal data of the data principal, only if such access by such person was specifically consented to by the data principal. - (f) The data fiduciary will not impose any restrictions on the method and channel of raising requests by data principals under Clause 14.1 above. - (g) The data fiduciary will maintain records of all requests received under Clause 14.1 above irrespective of their fulfilling status.
+- have been disclosed, particularly where such action may have an impact on the rights and interests of the data principal or on decisions made regarding them.
+The data fiduciary will also notify the data principal once their request is accepted. - d) In the event that any request is rejected, the data fiduciary will provide the data principal reasons in writing for such refusal.
+If the data principal is not satisfied with such reasons, it may require that the data fiduciary take reasonable steps to indicate, alongside the relevant personal data, that the same is disputed by the data principal. - e) In the event of the death of the data principal, the nominee of the data principal may have access to the personal data of the data principal, only if such access by such person was specifically consented to by the data principal. - f) The data fiduciary will not impose any restrictions on the method and channel of raising requests by data principals under Clause 14.1 above. - g) The data fiduciary will maintain records of all requests received under Clause 14.1 above irrespective of their fulfilling status.

-Chapter IV: ID Policy
+IV: ABHA & Other ID Policy

-15. Allocation of Health ID
+15. Allocation of ABHA (number)